-The “Dosha” theory (Three Doshas) is one of the basic theory of Ayurveda.
-The word “Dosha” is a Sanskrit word whose expansion is “Dooshayati iti Dosha” i.e. That which get easily vitiated is “Dosha.”
+The “Dosha” theory (Three Doshas) is one of the basic theories of Ayurveda.
+The word “Dosha” is a Sanskrit word whose expansion is “Dooshayati Dosha” i.e. That which gets easily vitiated is “Dosha.”

 - Prithvi (Earth)

 - Tejas (Fire)

 The basic constituents of the human body are also the same “Pancha Maha Bhootas.”
 Each and every cell, system and organ is made up of these constituents.
 The proportion of the five “Pancha Maha Bhootas” is different in the various body systems and organs.
 The proportion is based on the involvement, the qualities and functions of the organs.
 The deficiency or excess of their involvement results in various diseases.

 Ancient Ayurvedic experts developed this “Pancha Maha Bhootas” theory into the “Tri Dosha” theory for their easy diagnosis and treatment.